cdgraff/docker-streammachine/README.md

-# Icecast-kh Dockerfile Example
+# StreamMachine Dockerfile Example

-This repository contains a Dockerfile example to build a Docker Image with Icecast-kh version 2.4.0
+This repository contains a Dockerfile example to build a Docker Image with StreamMachine

 ## Base Docker Image